mozilla/fxa/packages/fxa-auth-server/fxa-oauth-server/docs/api.md

     signed in email address will be used as the default.
   - If `action` is `force_auth`, the user is unable to modify the email address and is unable to sign up if the address is not registered.
+- `login_hint`: An alias to `email`
+- `prompt`: Specifies whether the Authorization Server prompts the End-User for reauthentication and consent.
+  - `consent`: The Authorization Server SHOULD prompt the End-User for consent before returning information to the Client.
+  - `none`: The Authorization Server MUST NOT display any authentication or consent user interface pages.
+See the [prompt=none doc][prompt-none] for more info.

 **Example:**